bassmang/Solving-pedestrian-flow-dynamics-using-the-Social-Force-Model/README.md

 ```
 ./sfmPedestrianTest
 ```
 This will run a suite of unit tests to ensure the inner functionality of my program is working correctly.
-All 39 assertions should pass
+All 39 assertions should pass.
 ```
 ./sfmPedestrianFlowModel
 ```